Activities with Customers

 Respect for human rights

-The USS Code of Conduct and Ethics prohibits discrimination among the USS Group’s workforce based on nationality, beliefs, religion, gender, physical limitations and other personal characteristics.
-We also have a firm commitment to serving members equally regardless of nationality, beliefs, religion, gender, physical limitations and other personal characteristics.
+The USS Code of Conduct and Ethics prohibits discrimination among the USS Group’s workforce based on race, ethnicity, nationality, beliefs, disability, sexual orientation, gender identity and other personal characteristics.
+We also have a firm commitment to serving members equally regardless of race, ethnicity, nationality, beliefs, disability, sexual orientation, gender identity and other personal characteristics.
 For example, there are auction sites that serve food for Muslims and have a Muslim prayer room.
 We have many other measures that reflect the cultural needs and preferences of members of various backgrounds so they can participate in auctions.

 Resolution of Complaints